-- Monthly Data Feeds: Agencies are required to submit information security data to CyberScope by close of business on the fifth calendar day of each month.
-Small and micro agencies are not required to submit monthly reports, although they are highly encouraged to do so. - Quarterly Reporting: Moving forward, agencies will be expected to submit metrics data for 2nd and 3rd quarters.
-For 2nd quarter, agencies must submit their updates to Cyberscope between April 1st and April 15th.
-For 3rd quarter, agencies must submit their updates to CyberScope between July 1st and July 15th.
-Agencies are not expected to submit metrics data for 1st or 4th quarters, other than what is required for the annual report. - Annual Reporting: The due date for annual FISMA reporting through CyberScope is November 15, 2011.
+Monthly Data Feeds: Agencies are required to submit information security data to CyberScope by close of business on the 5th of each month.
+Small and micro agencies are not required to submit monthly reports, although they are highly encouraged to do so.
+Quarterly Reporting: Agencies will be expected to submit metrics data for first, second and third quarters.
+For first quarter, agencies must submit their updates to CyberScope between January 1-15.
+For second quarter, agencies must submit their updates to CyberScope between April 1-15.
+For third quarter, agencies must submit their updates to CyberScope between July 1-15.
+Agencies are not expected to submit metrics data for the fourth quarter, other than what is required for the annual report.
+Annual Report: The due date for annual FY 2012 FISMA reporting through CyberScope is November 15, 2012.